documentationfor yFiles for HTML 3.0.0.1

 Centrality Measures

-For the elements of a graph the notion of importance of a single node or edge within the graph structure can be expressed using so-called centrality measures.
-A centrality measure is a function that yields a double value for each node or each edge.
-This value directly denotes the graph element’s importance, i.e., the higher the value, the more important the element.
+The importance of a single node or edge within a graph structure can be expressed using centrality measures.
+A centrality measure is a function that assigns a numerical value to each node or edge, representing its relative importance within the graph.
+The higher the value, the more important the element is considered to be.

-The classes DegreeCentrality, WeightCentrality, ClosenessCentrality, GraphCentrality, PageRank and EigenvectorCentrality provides a variety of such centrality measures only for nodes while BetweennessCentrality calculates measures for both nodes and edges.
-Most of these algorithms also optionally take edge weights into account.
+The classes DegreeCentrality, WeightCentrality, ClosenessCentrality, GraphCentrality, PageRank, and EigenvectorCentrality provide various centrality measures for nodes.
+BetweennessCentrality calculates measures for both nodes and edges.
+Most of these algorithms can optionally take edge weights into account.

-Node betweenness centrality depicts a graph with node centrality values at the upper-right corner of the nodes.
-The numbers at the edges denote weights that are associated with an edge.
+Node betweenness centrality depicts a graph with node centrality values displayed at the upper-right corner of the nodes.
+The numbers on the edges represent weights associated with each edge.

 Node betweenness centrality